 She’s taken steps to find intimate connection, but results have been frustrating.

 She attempted speed dating.
 No luck.
 She tried looking online — “and only had one person say they were interested in me,” she says.
 She even met a fellow therapist who expressed attraction but had reservations.
 Chauvin thinks those reservations stemmed from her trans identity: “She told a friend, ‘I could never bring this person home to my mother.’”

+By TERF, Chauvin means “trans-exclusionary radical feminists.”
+The term is used by some to describe feminists who exclude trans women.
 She believes that some lesbian feminists of her generation ask themselves, “If I date a trans woman, what’s that say about me?”

 She’s also entertained another possibility, one that forces her to look inward.

 “I’m open to the idea, being a psychotherapist, that it may be me.
 Maybe I just don’t know how to date.
 Maybe I’m pushing that away.
 But maybe not.”

 Make no mistake: Chauvin may not be in love, but she loves her life.

 Her work is fulfilling.
 Music brightens her days.

 “I play the French horn in a community orchestra,” she says, “and that gives me joy.”